flawsom/Ani-Fury/README.md

 - Add the `.env` on root directory.
 > [!TIP]
-> path: root to anifire outside the app directory
+> path: root to AniFury outside the app directory

 ```bash
 ## This should be a aniwatch api of ritesh repo (without last slash /)